theoptimalpolicy/theoptimalpolicy.github.io/_includes/about/en.md

 >
 > Fedor Dostoevskij

-Hi Everyone!

 My name is Andrea Bonvini and I'm currently pursuing my MSc. in Biomedical Engineering @ Politecnico di Milano.
 My main interest are Machine Learning, Deep Learning and Computational Neuroscience.
-During my academic years I wrote a series of notes which I'm going to share here as brief (notalwaysthecase) Blog-Posts in order to provide useful resources for the ML community.
+During my academic years I wrote a series of notes which I'm going to share here as brief (notalwaysthecase) Blog-Posts in order to provide useful resources for the ML community, check them out! ;D